 Take chances - Get out there and try!
 Chances are, the love of your life will not just knock on your door.
 If you’re afraid or nervous about a dating opportunity, push the fear aside and say yes to new challenges.

 Advice for co-workers

 Work relationships can be challenging at times and on occasion, advice is needed here too.
-Good relationships with your colleagues are vital when it comes to both career success and overall work/life happiness.
-Making an effort with with your team and company will build trust, earn you respect and friendship, and will make for a more positive and productive environment in the office.
+Good relationships with your colleagues are vital when it comes to both career success and overall work-life happiness.
+Making an effort with your team and company will build trust, earn you respect and friendship, and will make for a more positive and productive environment in the office.

-So how do you make strong work-relationships?
-Here are a few tips:
+How do you make strong work-relationships?

 - be friendly

 What kind of relationship help and advice can a life coach give me?

 “Having inner confidence is the best way to find your other half because it shines out.
 Coaching can always help with that - and help very quickly.”

 - Read more by Rachel Coffey, Life Coach